 Form and Premiere Status:⁣

--All feature films in competition will be at minimum Irish premieres.⁣
+- All feature films in competitive strands, and all new international feature films, will be at minimum Irish premieres.

--Films that are available to purchase are NOT eligible; this includes DVD/Blu-ray/VOD formats.
+- Films that are currently available to rent or purchase are NOT eligible; this includes DVD/Blu-ray/VOD formats.

--Films that have previously been publicly screened, broadcast or otherwise made publicly available (including online) in Ireland will NOT be considered.⁣
+- Films that were previously publicly screened, broadcast or otherwise made publicly available (including online) in Ireland are not eligible to the strands requiring Irish premieres.

 Conditions for Entry⁣:

--For in-cinema screenings, the screening format eligible for inclusion is DCP.
-If a DCP is not available, the Festival can create a DCP for screening purposes from a ProRes or similar digital file.⁣
+- For in-cinema screenings, the screening format eligible for inclusion is DCP.
+If a DCP is not available, please contact the Festival to arrange for the creation of a DCP for screening purposes from a ProRes or similar digital file.⁣

 Criteria for Cork Shorts⁣: